 Fitbit and similar workout watches are becoming increasingly common among corporations with wellness-centered company cultures.
 Such devices can track employee heart rates, remind employees when they need to get up and stretch a bit, and even be used in corporate exercise challenges to help boost employee motivation.

-One awesome gadget that was introduced not so long ago is Thync – a piece of wearable tech which is specifically designed to offer tension relief during stressful interactions, and it does so through electrical stimulation of nerves.
-It reduces tension headaches and sore necks, helping achieve clarity of thought and the ability to act with a purpose rather than emotion.
+One awesome gadget introduced not so long ago is Thync – a wearable tech specifically designed to offer tension relief during stressful interactions, and it does so through electrical stimulation of nerves.
+It reduces tension, headaches and sore necks, helping achieve clarity of thought and the ability to act with a purpose rather than emotion.

 Wearable tech security concerns